KezzyNgotho/TheGameTribe/README.md

 1. **User Onboarding**:
    - Connect Wallet via MetaMask.
-   - Receive $FTO tokens if you have a metamask-to-metamask invitation.
+   - Receive $GTB tokens if you have a metamask-to-metamask invitation.

 2. **Participation**:
    - Join AI-generated quizzes.
-   - Bet on outcomes using $FTO.
+   - Bet on outcomes using $GTB.

 3. **Rewards**:
    - Win AI-generated NFTs and leaderboard points.